 The meaning of historic places has very much changed in recent years.
 People have been using them in very different and personal ways, above and beyond the usual interest in architecture and historical events.
-I’ve seen this developing at an historic site I’ve been visiting for the past 15 years or so.
-It was an abbey, having been dissolved, because of fire and bad luck in the early in the 16th century, well before the Dissolution.
+I’ve seen this developing at Creake Abbey, an historic site I’ve been visiting for the past 15 years or so.
+It was an Augustinian abbey, dating from the 1200s.
+It was closed down in the early 16th century because of fire, plague and bad luck, rather than being dissolved during the famous Henrican Dissolution, a few decades later.
 All that is left are the remains of the central arches leading out to the transepts, chancel and the absent nave.
 It is free to enter and makes a nice visit for 40 minutes or so.
-It is a usual English Heritage pile of stones that you can find throughout the county.
+It looks like the usual monastic remains owned and managed by English Heritage.

 One feature has always appealed to me.
 A niche.
 It is gothic, decorative and has made me think, “OK, what was this used for?”
 But before I go down the route of abbey architecture and niches, I wasn’t the only one whose attention was caught by the inset mini-arch.
 One day, about 6 years ago, a small bunch of flowers had been left within it.
 It wasn’t a random bunch of flowers freshly picked from the fields that day, but was considered, modest and placed with intent.
 I felt it was a touching thought, for whatever reason that thought was.
 Someone had left a piece of their world there.